 - Order of Operations – introduced in Grade 5.
 Any substitution problem most likely will involve order of operations.
 The quadratic formula is one giant order of operations problem.

 - Proportions – introduced in Grade 6.
-Considering that all linear equations represent proportions, proportions are foundational for high school algebra.
+Considering that many linear equations represent proportions, proportions are foundational for high school algebra.

 - Integer Operations – This is introduced in 6th grade, but students still struggle up through high school.
 Though access to a calculator should help with this skill, I would still see students distribute a negative number incorrectly.